Blanquette de Poisson

 About this recipe

-Blanquette de Poisson didn’t start with fish at all.
-It started with veal.
-Walk into any neighbourhood bistro from Lille to Marseille and you’ll find Blanquette de Veau on the menu, the dish that this french fish stew is built on.
-Same technique, different protein, and arguably better results.
+Blanquette de poisson did not start with fish at all, it actually started with veal.
+Walk into almost any neighbourhood bistro from Lille to Marseille and you will see blanquette de veau on the menu, the dish this French fish stew is based on.
+It’s the same technique, but different protein, and if you ask me: an even better result.

 Where blanquette comes from